 The best type of blades for Rip-Cutting

 When you are up for a rough-ripping to break down a board into little-oversized parts, you will love to have a 24-tooth FTG table saw blade as it quickly rips down even through the thick hardwoods.
 It doesn’t provide smoother cuts, but that should not be a problem as they are supposed to be sawn for the final dimensions later.
-If you want cleaner cuts and almost finished surface, then the 40 to 50-tooth ATB and combination blades will do the trick for you.
+If you want cleaner cuts and an almost finished surface, then the 40 to 50-tooth ATB and combination blades will do the trick for you.
 However, it won’t rip as quickly as a 24-tooth blade, and feeding the thick hardwoods will be much slower going.

 The best type of blades for Cross-Cutting